 The department chair or dean may recommend use of these funds for other non-conference research related travel.
 Faculty members will be required to provide a brief description of research related travel.

 This is not a competitive fund and every effort will be made to reimburse eligible expenses.
-To ensure that funding is available, faculty should submit the Provost’s Fund for Faculty Travel Form to the Provost Office by March 1.
-Faculty will be notified by March 15th if funding is not available.
+To ensure that funding is available, faculty should submit the appropriate Provost’s Fund for Faculty Travel Form (College and Library) or Provost’s Fund for Faculty Travel Form (Professional Schools) to the Office of the Provost by March 1.
+Faculty will be notified by March 15 if funding is not available.
 Submissions received after March 1 will be subject to funding availability.
-Paperwork for reimbursable expenses will need to be submitted once travel has been completed or expenses have been incurred.
-Reimbursement will not be made unless a Provost’s Fund for Faculty Travel Form, approved by department chair or dean, is on file in the Provost Office.

 Since this is supplementary travel support, departmental funds should be exhausted before requesting funding from the Provost Office.
 The Provost’s Fund for Faculty Travel is limited to $1,000 per academic year for College and Library faculty.
 Faculty in the professional schools are eligible for a match of up to $500 per academic year.